 3- 10,000-year-old icebergs float past Newfoundland

 On a sunny day take a guided boat cruise along Canada’s east coast off Labrador and Newfoundland to watch icy mammoths and frozen towers so high you need to crane your neck.

 The legendary Iceberg Alley is the spot to be at in spring.

-The double cool thing is that these glacial giants are over 10,000 years old.
+The double cool Canadian fact is that these glacial giants are over 10,000 years old.

 This bizarre annual natural phenomenon is the mating dance of thousands of red-sided garter snakes.